juseljuk/IBM-DBA-VA-BAW-RPA/README.md

 If you manage to finish the labs 1 to 4, you can test and run the hole solution together!

+---
-> Author: Jukka Juselius (jukka.juselius@fi.ibm.com)
+_Author: Jukka Juselius (jukka.juselius@fi.ibm.com)_
-Kudos: Matias Kovero and Sandra Calvo Martinez for helping with the first draft
+_Kudos: Matias Kovero and Sandra Calvo Martinez for helping with the first draft_